 And if someone bought the item from the store before me, I had to refund the and get bad feedback.

 Years later, I stumbled across a Chinese website called DH Gate and started buying products in bulk.
 From cell phone cases, (the main brand at that time was Nokia) to the first android tablets, to mini motorcycles!

 A few years after that I started creating my own private label products, and switched to sourcing from Alibaba, although I’ve never had any issues with DH Gate.

-Fast forward to 2015, I discovered podcasts and audiobooks.
+I discovered podcasts and audiobooks.

 The amount of free information out there had my mind blown, and I got a huge feeling of loss for not knowing about podcasts all those years

 So, I started binge-listening to podcasts for several hours every day.
 While driving, while working, in bed, and I even set up waterproof speakers inside the shower.

 My mindset finally changed to be more “GIVE” instead of “GIVE ME” and I fell in love with the idea of helping others.

 With over 20 years of experience, I didn’t need to feel “Imposter Syndrome”, and I decided to start my own podcast, and remove the things I didn’t like from all the podcasts I was listening too: Advertising!